molgenis/capice/README.md

 - -i / --input **(required)**: The path to the input [VEP annotated](https://www.ensembl.org/info/docs/tools/vep/index.html) dataset using the tab separator (can be both gzipped or not).
+Example input data can be found in the [resources](./resources) directory (based on genome build 37 with VEP105).
-An example of an input TSV file can be found in `CAPICE_example/CAPICE_input.tsv.gz` for genome build 37.
-The annotations within this file are based on VEP105 .
-VEP outputs can be converted using the `convert_vep_to_tsv_capice.sh` script in `scripts` using BCFTools.
+  The non-raw input files can be used directly with CAPICE.
+  VEP outputs can be converted using `convert_vep_to_tsv_capice.sh` in the [scripts](./scripts) directory (requires BCFTools).
 - -o / --output _(optional)_: The path to the directory, output filename or output directory and filename where the output is placed (will be made if it does not exists).
 If only a filename is supplied, or no output is supplied, the file will be placed within the directory of which CAPICE was called from. __The file will always be gzipped with a .gz